-Other Wildcat highlights included a second-round upset of sixth-seeded Jenna Dobrin and Allie Wallin (Whitman) by Kaila Nip (Soph., Lahaina, Hawaii) and Gretchen Jernstedt (Soph., Wilsonville, Ore.).
+Other Wildcat highlights included a second-round upset of sixth-seeded Jenna Dobrin and Allie Wallin (Whitman) by Kaila Nip (Jr., Lahaina, Hawaii) and Gretchen Jernstedt (Jr., Wilsonville, Ore.).
 Nip, ranked seventh, and Jernstedt also won their opening-round singles matches.
 Nip topped Willamette’s Nebraska Lucas while Jernstedt claimed a three-set victory over Pacific’s Francesca Hattaglia.

-Katie Krieger (Soph., McMinnville, Ore.) and Lauren Seki also won their first respective singles matches before each ran into ranked opponents in the second round.
+Katie Krieger (Jr., McMinnville, Ore.) and Lauren Seki (Fr., Honolulu, Hawaii) also won their first respective singles matches before each ran into ranked opponents in the second round.

 Wins seven combined singles and doubles matches